4.5 Reassessing the Criteria for Identifying a Contract

 makes nominal payments for the usage of the patent in

-in accordance with Subtopic 326-20 on financial
+the existing receivable in accordance with Subtopic 326-20

-instruments measured at amortized cost.
+on financial instruments measured at amortized cost.

 55-109 During the third year of the